damayantiazure/devsecops/Labs/Module-3-Application-Security-Principles.md

 **Introduction**

-In this lab, you will investigate security vulnerabilities in a web application and discuss with the instructor on how to resolve them.
+In this lab, you will investigate security vulnerabilities in a web application and discuss with the instructor how to resolve them.

 **Objectives**

-After completing this lab, you will be able to:

-- Understand common security design vulnerabilities
+After completing this lab, you will be able to understand common security design vulnerabilities.

-- Fix vulnerabilities

 **Prerequisites**

+Completed module - 0

 **Estimated time to complete this lab**